MicrosoftDocs/sql-docs/docs/2014/reporting-services/granting-permissions-on-a-native-mode-report-server.md

 ms.assetid: 260dc2e9-546c-4f04-9fa1-977e23c9d68c
 caps.latest.revision: 59
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Granting Permissions on a Native Mode Report Server
-  SQL Server [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] uses role-based authorization and an authentication subsystem to determine who can perform operations and access items on a report server.
+  SQL Server [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] uses role-based authorization and an authentication subsystem to determine who can perform operations and access items on a report server.
 Role-based authorization categorizes into roles the set of actions that a user or group can perform.
 Authentication is based on built-in Windows Authentication or a custom authentication module that you provide.
 You can use predefined or custom roles with either authentication type.

 ## Using Roles to Grant Report Server Access
- All users interact with a report server within the context of a role that defines a specific level of access. [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] includes predefined roles that you can assign to users and groups to provide immediate access to a report server. **ContentManager**, **Publisher**, and **Browser** are examples of predefined roles.
+ All users interact with a report server within the context of a role that defines a specific level of access. [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] includes predefined roles that you can assign to users and groups to provide immediate access to a report server. **ContentManager**, **Publisher**, and **Browser** are examples of predefined roles.
 Each role defines a collection of related tasks.
 For example, a **Publisher** has permission to add reports and create folders for storing those reports.

  Role assignments are typically inherited from a parent node, but you can break permission inheritance by creating a new role assignment for a particular item.
 A user who is a member of the **Content Manager** role for one report may be a member of the **Browser** role for another report.